 Below you’ll find a list of accessible volcanoes for your hiking and viewing pleasure in the Americas.

-Mount St. Helens – Washington, USA
+1. Mount St. Helens – Washington, USA

 Since 1987, the southern slopes of Mt.
 St. Helens have been open to climbers who wish to climb close to (but not into) the crater.
 Monitor Ridge is a popular trail that starts at Climber’s Bivouac, and takes between 7 and 12 hours to climb.
-Climbers can gain views of the crater, blast area and other nearby volcanic peaks, but those wishing to climb above 4,800 feet (the rim is at 8,365) must seek a permit.
+Climbers can gain views of the crater, blast area and other nearby volcanic peaks, but those wishing to climb above 4,800 feet (the rim is at 8,365) need a permit.

-Mt.
+2. Mt.
 Redoubt – Alaska, USA

-Tequila Volcano – Mexico
+3. Tequila Volcano – Mexico

 In Mexico, there are a number of volcanoes that can be easily accessed, including Tequila Volcano, where visitors can actually drive to the edge of the crater and peer inside to see the forests that have sprung up inside.
-Not surprisingly, this volcano is located a stone’s throw from the town of Tequila, better known for another kind of liquid fire.

 Rock climbers will want to summit “the plug”, a lava column that formed inside the mouth of the volcano and was then thrust upward by geologic pressure.
 Its sheer walls are not for the uninitiated, nor the acrophobic.